For Students and Experienced Midwives

 If you are just starting out, looking for a preceptor (a clinical educator), or starting a midwifery practice, becoming a CAM member is a great way to connect with other midwives and become more involved in your local midwifery community.
 You can join CAM on our Become a Member page.

 California Licensed Midwives are licensed and regulated by the Medical Board of California.
 California's midwifery licensing process requires students to enroll in a midwifery school that is approved by the Medical Board of California.
 Through such an approved program the student will gain academic training, specific clinical experiences, master entry-level midwifery skills, qualify for midwifery board exams and subsequent licensure in California.
 Here are the basic steps to becoming a midwife in California.

 For Experienced MidwivesChallenge Mechanism

 As defined in California Business and Professions Code Section 2513(a)-(c), the challenge process offers a midwifery student and prospective applicant the opportunity to obtain credit by examination for previous midwifery education and clinical experience.
-This opportunity is provided by one approved “challenge process” program.
-Maternidad La Luz (MLL), in El Paso, TX, is the only board-approved challenge process mechanism available for California licensure.
+This opportunity is provided by individuals approved through a “challenge process” program.
+Maternidad La Luz and National Midwifery Institute are the California Medical Board approved challenge processes.
 Upon successful completion of the challenge process, the candidate also must successfully complete the comprehensive licensing examination administered by NARM.
 The candidate then may submit an application for California licensure.
 Note: only MLL students graduating from MLLs 12 & 18 month abbreviated programs qualify for MLLs California Challenge Mechanism.

 Q. I received my midwifery training and experience in another country.
 How can I qualify for a midwife’s license?